JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-add-dependencies.md

         }
         androidMain {
             dependencies {
-                //dependency to platform part of ktor-client will be added automatically }
+                // dependency to platform part of ktor-client will be added automatically }
         }
     }